Logo for Digital Hit Entertainment: Entertainment news, celebrity news, reviews and interviews

 When Primal Fear came out, many critics said Norton was the best thing in it.
 A Golden Globe win and an Oscar® nomination seemed to back that up.
 Edward followed that up with a role in Woody Allen's musical Everyone Says I Love You, playing opposite Drew Barrymore.
 In the same year he portrayed Larry Flynt's lawyer in Milos Forman's The People vs. Larry Flynt.
 He also dated co-star Courtney Love.

 Around the time that his screen career was taking off, Norton lost his grandfather and mother.
-He was able to use his new celebrity to organize a benefit sceening of Everyone Says I Love You that raised funds for the John Hopkins Hospital where his mother had been treated.
+He was able to use his new celebrity to organize a benefit screening of Everyone Says I Love You that raised funds for the John Hopkins Hospital where his mother had been treated.

 Norton had two films come out in 1998.
 He played opposite Matt Damon in Rounders, a film that looked at the high-pressure underground world of high-stakes poker.
-He then stunned audiences with his beefed up body and rivetting performance as a charismatic skinhead in American History X, a film that earned him his second Oscar® nomination.
+He then stunned audiences with his beefed up body and riveting performance as a charismatic skinhead in American History X, a film that earned him his second Oscar® nomination.

 In 1999, Norton appeared opposite Brad Pitt in Fight Club.